dynamomobile/front-end-assessment/README.md

 ### Task description:

-Create a responsive SPA application which:
+Create a responsive [SPA](https://en.wikipedia.org/wiki/Single-page_application) which consumes data frmo [SpaceX Rest API](https://docs.spacexdata.com/):

 - The user has access to a protected page which will show: